naturepoker/sanger_check/README.md

 ![Here's an example of a decent sanger output](./image/p1.png)

 ![And here's an example of a sanger output that will definitely needs a redo](./image/e1.png)

+I'll also introduce an export feature for a combined forward and reverse read fasta file output.